Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Door Categories

 In addition to the common materials used for construction, the types of interior doors also vary in terms of the type of construction.
-Interior doors may also be classified into three general categories namely: solid wood doors, hollow core doors and solid core doors.
+Interior doors may also be classified into three general categories namely: solid wood, hollow core, and solid core.

 Solid Wood Doors